dakies/IntroductionToMachineLearning2020/task2/documentation.md

 Subtask 3: predict future means of vital signs (regression?)
-        - Linear regression on data impunated with median - gives quite bad values, time does not have a big impact, all features train better when using all features except RRate --> Lasso and Ridge do not perform any better Linear regression
+        - Linear regression on data impunated with median - gives quite bad values, time does not have a big impact, all features train better when using all features except RRate --> Lasso and Ridge do not perform any better random seed  for train test split: 42 Linear regression
-            R2 score -0.438 for LABEL_RRate trained only with RRate
+            R2 score -0.453 for LABEL_RRate trained only with RRate
-            R2 score -0.347 for LABEL_RRate trained with all features
+            R2 score -0.366 for LABEL_RRate trained with all features
-            R2 score -45.131 for LABEL_ABPm trained only with ABPm
+            R2 score -42.913 for LABEL_ABPm trained only with ABPm
-            R2 score 0.388 for LABEL_ABPm trained with all features
+            R2 score 0.397 for LABEL_ABPm trained with all features
-            R2 score -50.294 for LABEL_SpO2 trained only with SpO2
+            R2 score -58.514 for LABEL_SpO2 trained only with SpO2
-            R2 score -0.314 for LABEL_SpO2 trained with all features
+            R2 score -0.540 for LABEL_SpO2 trained with all features
-            R2 score -40.731 for LABEL_Heartrate trained only with Heartrate
+            R2 score -37.208 for LABEL_Heartrate trained only with Heartrate
-            R2 score 0.508 for LABEL_Heartrate trained with all features
+            R2 score 0.503 for LABEL_Heartrate trained with all features
             Lasso regression
-            R2 score -0.850 for LABEL_RRate trained only with RRate
+            R2 score -0.863 for LABEL_RRate trained only with RRate
-            R2 score -0.775 for LABEL_RRate trained with all features
+            R2 score -0.778 for LABEL_RRate trained with all features
-            R2 score -114.072 for LABEL_ABPm trained only with ABPm
+            R2 score -109.241 for LABEL_ABPm trained only with ABPm
-            R2 score 0.367 for LABEL_ABPm trained with all features
+            R2 score 0.376 for LABEL_ABPm trained with all features
-            R2 score -2664.816 for LABEL_SpO2 trained only with SpO2
+            R2 score -4383.238 for LABEL_SpO2 trained only with SpO2
-            R2 score -1.743 for LABEL_SpO2 trained with all features
+            R2 score -2.635 for LABEL_SpO2 trained with all features
-            R2 score -53.048 for LABEL_Heartrate trained only with Heartrate
+            R2 score -46.864 for LABEL_Heartrate trained only with Heartrate
-            R2 score 0.500 for LABEL_Heartrate trained with all features
+            R2 score 0.492 for LABEL_Heartrate trained with all features
             Ridge regression
-            R2 score -0.438 for LABEL_RRate trained only with RRate
+            R2 score -0.453 for LABEL_RRate trained only with RRate
-            R2 score -0.347 for LABEL_RRate trained with all features
+            R2 score -0.366 for LABEL_RRate trained with all features
-            R2 score -45.131 for LABEL_ABPm trained only with ABPm
+            R2 score -42.914 for LABEL_ABPm trained only with ABPm
-            R2 score 0.388 for LABEL_ABPm trained with all features
+            R2 score 0.397 for LABEL_ABPm trained with all features
-            R2 score -50.295 for LABEL_SpO2 trained only with SpO2
+            R2 score -58.514 for LABEL_SpO2 trained only with SpO2
-            R2 score -0.314 for LABEL_SpO2 trained with all features
+            R2 score -0.540 for LABEL_SpO2 trained with all features
-            R2 score -40.731 for LABEL_Heartrate trained only with Heartrate
+            R2 score -37.208 for LABEL_Heartrate trained only with Heartrate
-            R2 score 0.508 for LABEL_Heartrate trained with all features
+            R2 score 0.503 for LABEL_Heartrate trained with all features
         - Impunation with 0 is even worse for all models and training settings
+        - do a mean shift and scale for features: tried with 3 different rescalings, nothing improves
+        - trying to predict with median instead of all 12 values
-        - probably need to find some feature transformation / kernels then do a mean shift and scale for features lots of missing data (especially in the tests) class occurrence imbalance predicting rare events
+        - probably need to find some feature transformation / kernels

+lots of missing data (especially in the tests) class occurrence imbalance predicting rare events